Mannat00/House-Price-Prediction/README.md

 # House-Price-Prediction
 # 🏡 House Price Prediction using XGBoost

 This project predicts house prices based on various features using the **XGBoost Regression** model.
-It uses a dataset (e.g., from Kaggle or UCI) with attributes like area, number of rooms, location, etc., to train a model and estimate property prices.
+It uses a dataset from Kaggle with attributes like area, number of rooms, location, etc., to train a model and estimate property prices.

 ---